iamaidana/iamaidana/books.md

   <li>"The Time Traveller's Wife" by Audrey Niffenegger</li>
 </ol>

+#A list of books I read in 2021 can be found [here](https://iamaidana.github.io/2021/11/05/a-post-about-my-alltime-favorite-books.html).
 A list of my all-time favorite books can be found [here](https://iamaidana.github.io/2021/11/05/a-post-about-my-alltime-favorite-books.html).

 [Go to the Home Page]({{ '/' | absolute_url }})